-Looking forward to doing a stall at the Ha’Penny Flea Market – The Grand Social (35 Lower Liffey St, Dublin) this Saturday 31st of January (12-6) and at the Pure Vintage Fair at the Food Coop (12 Newmarket Square, Dublin) from 11am till 5pm on Sunday the 1st of February (Here’s a handy map to find it).
-As usual, I’ll have many prints of my black and white and colour photographs of Dublin, some of them limited editions handmade in the darkroom.
-Also, if you’d like to join the Street Photography Course I’ll be teaching in Block T, I can give you firsthand information about it there.
-Hope to see you during the weekend!
+Looking forward to doing a stall at the Ha’Penny Flea Market – The Grand Social (35 Lower Liffey St, Dublin) this Saturday 4th of April (12-6) and at the Pure Vintage Fair at the Food Coop (12 Newmarket Square, Dublin) from 11am till 5pm on Easter Sunday (Here’s a handy map to find it).
+As usual, I’ll have many prints of my black and white and colour photographs of Dublin, some of them limited editions handmade in the darkroom, like the photograph above.
+Hope to see you at the weekend and happy Easter!

 I recently printed some black and white 35mm film photographs of Dublin in my home darkroom and the prints will be for sale at the Ha’Penny Flea Market – The Grand Social (35 Lower Liffey St, Dublin) on Saturday 31st of January (from 12 till 6).
 And if you’re interested in joining the street photography course I’ll be teaching in the Darkroom at Block T from Tuesday 3rd of February (more info here), you can come into the market and I’ll be happy to give you firsthand information about it there!
 (To register for this course please email firstname.lastname@example.org.)